PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 17:47:30
+Last updated: 2024-04-02 17:48:06
-Random Quote: You teach best what you most need to learn. - Richard Bach
+Random Quote: May our hearts garden of awakening bloom with hundreds of flowers. - Thích Nhất Hạnh